Homemade Sauerkraut Recipe – Delve Into Fermentation

 There’s a lot of information about fermenting cabbage here, but the too long, didn’t read version would look something like: Shred cabbage, toss with salt, pack into jars.
 Now, I’m not suggesting that you skip all of the information below — it’s valuable and you do need to get the salt and cabbage quantities right — but I’m pointing out that this really is a quick sauerkraut recipe.

 If you’re new to fermenting, it’s all about the lactic acid.
 Lactic acid is a natural preservative that keeps food from spoiling.
-It’s the byproduct of naturally occurring bacteria (called Lactobacillus, or “the good guys” as I call them) which consume the starches and sugars in fruits and vegetables.
+It’s the byproduct of naturally occurring bacteria, which consume the starches and sugars in fruits and vegetables.

-Not only does lactic acid preserve food, it’s also known to help promote the growth of healthy gut flora throughout the intestine.
+Naturally fermented sauerkraut can help promote the growth of beneficial bacteria throughout the intestine.
 Food that has been lacto-fermented is easier to digest and has increased levels of vitamins and beneficial enzymes.

 heads of green cabbage in a galvanized tray on a yellow background